AlexGnatko/web-framework-test-rig/RESULTS.md

 ## Test run

+July 2025.
 I ran the test locally in Docker.
 My PC is an AMD Ryzen 5 7600X 6-Core Processor at 4.70 GHz with 64GB RAM.

 The settings were as set in this GitHub repository (read Dockerfiles).